Overview

 Partnerships

-The Development Impact Group works in close collaboration with the World Bank Social Protection and Jobs Global Practice (GP), including on key initiatives such as the Partnership for Economic Inclusion (PEI) and the Sahel Adaptive Social Protection (ASP) Program, the World Food Programme (WFP), government counterparts, and a wide variety of technical partners.
-DIME also leverages cross-sectoral synergies with other Development Impact Goup programs on gender, fragility (crime, conflict, and violence), education, private sector development, and agriculture, in collaboration with partner GPs.
+The Development Impact Group works in close collaboration with the World Bank Social Protection and Labor Global Practice (GP), including on key initiatives such as the Partnership for Economic Inclusion (PEI), the Sahel Adaptive Social Protection (ASP) Program, the Solutions for Youth Employment platform, the World Food Programme (WFP), government counterparts, and a wide variety of technical partners.
+We also leverage cross-sectoral synergies with other Development Impact Goup programs on gender, fragility (crime, conflict, and violence), education, private sector development, and agriculture, in collaboration with partner GPs.